-In the PRTG web interface I can see this message:
+In the PRTG web interface, I can see the message

 What does it mean?

-In the PRTG web interface I can see this message:
+In the PRTG web interface, I can see the message

 What does it mean?

-To find failed login attempts search the log file for this string:
+To find failed login attempts, search the log file for the string login_failed:

 where is the "\Logs (Web Server)" folder?
 I searched the whole PRTG server filesystem and found nothing which has to do with it.